Classifying inventory and optimising stock levels with Dynamics 365 Business Central

 Strategic decision-making – scenario planning

-Many businesses find it difficult to predict the impact that improving stock availability or service levels could have on their cashflow or, in contrast, how cutting their stock investment could affect fulfilment.
+Many businesses find it challenging to predict the impact that improving stock availability or service levels could have on their cash flow or, conversely, how cutting stock investment could affect fulfilment.
 EazyStock, therefore, has the built-in capability to simulate such scenarios, removing any financial risk and helping you make informed decisions before changing your inventory policies.

 Automating stock classification with EazyStock

-If you’d like to know more about how EazyStock can support your inventory management operations, please get in touch with our team today.
+If you’d like to learn more about how EazyStock can support your inventory management operations, please get in touch with our team today.

 Blog